 Has Greencore’s Coveney saved his job by unravelling his US strategy?

-It’s clear Patrick Coveney has struggled with the US disposal as he was an “advocate and champion” for the business
+Patrick Coveney has struggled with the US disposal as he was an ‘advocate and champion’ for the development of the business

-Patrick Coveney, Greencore CEO: “For some of us, it has some level of emotional disappointment, because of what we had personally invested to get our US business onto the path that it’s on,”.
-Photograph: Dara Mac Donaill
+Patrick Coveney at the Greencore Group agm.
+Analysts largely believe he’s done the right thing by shareholders.
+File photograph: Dara Mac Dónaill

 Greencore chief executive Patrick Coveney reached for superlatives as he unveiled a $747 million (€652.3 million) deal in November 2016 that, he hoped, would help him finally crack America.